Know Before You Go:

 - records that have only recently been transferred to the National Archives.

-5. You should plan on making contact AT LEAST 4 WEEKS BEFORE the conference (NARA's turn-around time on reference inquiries can take up to three weeks, and you want to allow a little leeway); even sooner if you plan to have an exchange with the National Archives.
-That means that Memorial Day is effectively the last deadline for pre-visit communications before the SHAFR Conference!
+2. NARA's turn-around time on reference inquiries can take up to three weeks, and you want to allow a little leeway; even sooner if you plan to have an exchange with the National Archives.

 An effective inquiry consists of a succinct description of your research interest.
 Draw your inquiry narrowly.
 Requests for "everything you have" on a given topic will not lead to a useful response.
 Requests that are limited to one agency or a group of closely related agencies help the reference staff prepare informative responses.
 This approach may lead to multiple inquiries, but you will receive more complete information.
 You should send the same reference inquiry to only one address to avoid confusion and duplication of work.